mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-and-Master-Slave-Replication.md

 # Setting up MaxScale for a Master/Slave replication cluster

-This series of documents is designed as a quick introduction to setting up MaxScale in an environment in which you have a MySQL Replication Cluster with one master and multiple slave servers.
+This document is designed as a quick introduction to setting up MaxScale in an environment in which you have a MySQL Replication Cluster with one master and multiple slave servers.
 The process of setting and configuring MaxScale will be covered within this document.

 However the installation and configuration of the MySQL Replication subsystem will not be covered nor will any discussion of installation management tools to handle automated or semi-automated failover of the replication cluster.
 The [Setting Up Replication](https://mariadb.com/kb/en/mariadb/setting-up-replication/) article on the MariaDB knowledgebase can help you get started with replication clusters.